Ho-Ro/nanoSTK_V1/README.md

 ### Programming Slow Targets

-When programming targets with a clock speed lower than 6 MHz the SPI can be slowed down from 1 MHz to 250 kHz, this allows to communicate with targets using the default setup (internal 8 MHz oscillator divided by 8).
+When programming targets with a clock speed lower than 4 MHz the SPI can be slowed down from 1 MHz to 125 kHz, this allows to communicate with slow targets (clock >= 500 kHz), e.g. using the default setup (internal 8 MHz oscillator divided by 8).
 To slow down connect pin D2 with GND and press the reset button.
-You can also use the terminal command `sck 4`.
+You can also use the terminal command `sck 8`.

 ### Providing External Clock

-To program a target without own clock generation, e.g. a processor on an adapter board, an external 1 MHz clock (5 V) is provided on pin D3.
+To program a target without own clock generation, e.g. a processor on an adapter board, an external 8 MHz clock (5 V) is provided on pin D3.
+This frequency is lowered to 1 MHz when pin D2 is connected to GND during reset.
-The clock frequncy can be changed with the terminal command `fosc`, e.g. `fosc 100k` sets 100 kHz.
+The clock frequency can be changed with the terminal command `fosc`, e.g. `fosc 100k` sets 100 kHz.

 ## Programming Protocol